 - 4 cloves garlic, minced

 - In a pan add a small amount of oil then fry banana pieces until golden brown on each side.
 Remove from pan then set aside.

 - Using the same pan add oil then sauté garlic and onions.

-- Add minced pork and beef and cook until slightly brown in colour.
+- Add minced pork and beef and cook for 10 minutes or until meat is brown.